PuMProfessionals/pump-web-v2/README.md

 </div>
 ```

+Please also DOWNLOAD your image and place it in the IMAGES folder within the google drive that has all your posts.
+Make sure the naming is the same as what you put as the name of your image.
+E.g. if I want the ```she-hacks.png``` page to be added, I would name my image ```she-hacks.png``` and put it into the images folder.

 The alternative text and caption can be the same but anything in figcaption is basically a caption of your image!
 If you don't need one, just delete figcaption like below!
 ```
 <div align="center">